 Given that Medicare doesn't cover health services outside the U.S., you may want to look into private health insurance — often less expensive overseas — or seek out a country such as Mexico, which allows those holding permanent residence visas to buy into its national health plan.
 Some retirees plan to live in another country for the early years of their retirement and then come back to the U.S. for the later years.
 But keep in mind that if you return home and sign up for Medicare, your premium will be 10% higher for each 12-month period you could have been enrolled but were not.

 Are you looking for a tax advantage?

 If lower taxes factor into your decision, think again.
 The IRS taxes U.S. citizens on income no matter where they live.
-In fact, even if you relinquish your citizenship (which few retirees do), you'll owe income tax as a nonresident alien.
-The U.S. also has laws that allow the government to collect income tax from retirees who move their assets to a foreign country.
+In fact, even if you relinquish your citizenship (which few retirees do), you may owe an expatriation tax.
 The good news?
 Many countries, such as Canada and Mexico, have tax treaties with the U.S. that prevent double taxation.

 How does the cost of living really compare?

 You may be able to buy a beachfront home in Mexico for far less than what you would pay in the U.S., but you need to consider your entire budget.
 For example, relocation costs — whether moving your belongings or furnishing a home from scratch — may be higher than if you moved somewhere domestically.
 And the costs of groceries, heat, electricity, cellphone service and transportation may not cost less than what you're now spending, and could possibly be more.